- Welcome to CYS

 Not necessarily.
 Families may research enrollment at a host nation Kindergarten or Kinderkrippe.
 Enrollment may be restricted to those children that reside in the Kindergarten’s actual community, and any child wishing to enroll, regardless of nationality, is subject to availability of space.
 Because spaces are often limited, parents in some locations place their children on waiting lists shortly after birth.
 Families residing on post are residents of an “Exterritorial District”.
 Host Nation communities are not ‘responsible’ to provide child care.

-Information about local day care opportunities is available from the CYS Services Outreach Program or Army Community Services.
+Information about off the installation day care opportunities may be available from the CYS Services Outreach Program or Army Community Services.
 The SitterCity Corporate Program, funded by the Department of Defense, provides Army families (including active duty, reserve and guard) with a paid membership to SitterCity through a custom built military portal www.sittercity.com/dod.

 8. How much do the different programs cost?

-The Department of Defense is transitioning to standardized child care fees across the Military Services.
-This transition will continue through school year 2015-2016.
-The Army pays a portion of the cost of child care to help lower the cost for most Family who use Child & Youth Programs.
+The Department of Defense has standardized child care fees across the Military Services.
+The Army pays a portion of the cost of child care to help lower the cost for most Famies who use Child & Youth Programs.
+Military child care fees are based on Total Family Income, not military rank or civilian grade.
 The Army continues its commitment to affordable child care and youth programs by striving to keep fees lower than comparable community programs and by paying a portion of the cost of care for all Families using Child & Youth Programs.
-Costs and operating times for municipal or religious Host Nation child care will vary from community to community.
-Costs are on average

 There is one school servicing students pre-k through 5th grade and one school servicing student’s 6th to 12th grade.